-A withdrawal agreed by the Student Registry means that you will no longer be recorded as a student at the University of Cambridge, and are therefore no
+A withdrawal agreed by the Postgraduate Committee means that you will no longer be recorded as a student at the University of Cambridge, and are

 Extending your Submission Date

 You should make every effort to meet your deadline.
 Extensions are not automatically agreed.